wazuh/wazuh-documentation/source/ossec_puppet.rst

 Then, restart your Puppet master to apply changes: ::

-   $ sudo service puppetmaster start
+   $ sudo service puppeserver start

 PuppetDB installation
 ---------------------